Natural Healing For Leaky Gut Syndrome

 Avoid Or Quit Smoking

-Cigarette smoking has been linked to a number of bowel diseases and has been shown to cause inflammation in the digestive system.
+Cigarette smoking has been linked to several bowel diseases and has been shown to cause inflammation in the digestive system.
 Quitting smoking may increase the number of beneficial bacteria in your stomach while decreasing the number of dangerous bacteria.

 Make Sure You Get Enough Sleep